 4- Oiling the Tile Grout to Make it Look Darker

-5- Use a Grout Pen for Darkening
+5- Mix a Darker Grout Colorant for Darkening

 The Bottom Line

-Once it’s dry, it’s difficult to lighten or darken the grout without starting over from scratch.
+Grout is essential to any bathroom or kitchen renovation, but getting the color just right can be tricky.
+Also, once dry, it’s difficult to lighten or darken the grout without starting over from scratch.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.